-Welcome to Mount Mary University, an urban Catholic institution for women sponsored by the School Sisters of Notre Dame.
+Mount Mary University, is an urban Catholic institution for women sponsored by the School Sisters of Notre Dame.
 At Mount Mary, we are dedicated to the development of the whole person through a program of studies based on the values of the liberal arts integrated with career preparation.
-While the undergraduate degree program is limited to women, the eight graduate programs are also open to men.
+Mount Mary fosters personal growth through creativity, social justice and a solid curriculum for professional success.
+While the undergraduate degree program is limited to women, our graduate degree programs are also open to men.

-Nearly 1400 students from a variety of backgrounds, representing numerous states and countries, attend Mount Mary University.
+Nearly 1,400 students from a variety of backgrounds, representing numerous states and countries, attend Mount Mary University.
 The size of the University and the friendly openness of its concerned faculty and staff assist each student to address individual needs and attain personal, academic and professional goals.
-Students can choose from more than 30 undergraduate majors leading to the Bachelor of Arts, Bachelor of Science or Bachelor of Science in Nursing degree.
+Students can choose from more than 30 undergraduate majors leading to the Bachelor of Arts or Bachelor of Science degree.
 In addition to time spent in the classroom, many majors incorporate additional off-campus study arrangements such as clinical experiences, internships, fieldwork and student teaching.
 Study abroad is available either through programs provided by Mount Mary University or through cooperation with other institutions.

 Outside the classroom, academic and social organizations span a wide spectrum of interests.
 Honor societies and student affiliates of national professional organizations enhance students' academic endeavors.
 Campus Ministry activities help students of a backgrounds grow in faith.
 Numerous clubs attract students with common interests and physical fitness is fostered through fitness programs and intercollegiate athletics.
 Mount Mary University is an official member of the NCAA Division III.
 Student publications, service organizations and student government offer more ways for students to get involved.
-Opportunities for student leadership abound, from organizing a campus-wide activity to serving in student government, to initiating a stimulating classroom discussion with peers.
+Opportunities for student leadership abound, from organizing a campuswide activity to serving in student government, to initiating a stimulating classroom discussion with peers.